friedrith/node-wifi/README.md

 * Connect for linux
 * Scan for linux
+* Connect for mac
+* Scan for mac
-* Connect for darwin
+* Connect for windows
-* Scan for darwin
+* Scan for mac

 Use binary
 -------------